0xPoe/talks/slides.md

 </div>

 <!--
+Let’s talk about the TiKV codebase.

-TiKV has over 500,000 lines of Rust code, organized into 83 crates.
+TiKV consists of over 500,000 lines of Rust code, organized into 83 crates.
+It also depends on around 600 dependencies, all of which are managed using Cargo.

-It also has 600+ dependencies, which we manage with Cargo.
-It’s fair to say Cargo plays a crucial role in our development workflow.
+Given this scale, it’s fair to say that Cargo plays a critical role in our day-to-day development workflow.

-Now, let’s dive into five tips for shipping TiKV with Cargo and managing a project at this scale.
+With that in mind, let’s dive into some practical tips for shipping TiKV with Cargo and managing a project at this scale.

+In this talk, we’ll focus specifically on how we use Cargo—sharing tips and tricks from our experience—rather than diving into the internals of the database itself.

+So, let’s get started.
 -->

 ---